Remember the Basics of Selecting a Great Coffee

 Brazil Peaberry – Best coffee for French press

 For my top choice for the best French press coffee, I selected the single-origin Brazil Peaberry from Volcanica Coffee.
+The French press, an immersion method that James Hoffmann describes as forgiving and full-bodied, is ideal for extracting the rich flavors of this coffee.
 A peaberry is a natural mutation where a single, round bean grows inside the cherry, rather than the typical flat-sided pair.
 This denser bean often yields a more concentrated, sweeter cup, making these lots prized by professional coffee buyers.

-This specific Brazilian peaberry is sourced from the Santana estate and roasted by Volcanica.
-It produces a smooth yet intense cup, with a nutty foundation and bright raspberry notes that perfectly balance its inherent richness.
+This particular Brazilian peaberry is sourced from the Santana estate and expertly roasted by Volcanica.
+It delivers a smooth yet intense cup, featuring a nutty base and vibrant raspberry notes that harmoniously balance its inherent richness.
+According to the Specialty Coffee Association, under-extraction can lead to a sour taste, but this coffee achieves a perfect balance.

-A medium roast is the ideal roasting level for these dense beans.
-This is one of the highest-quality Brazilian offerings available and will perfectly complement your French press brewing method.
+A medium roast is the optimal level for these dense beans, aligning with SCA roasting guidelines that balance acidity and body.
+This is among the highest-quality Brazilian offerings available and is an excellent match for your French press brewing method.

 Some More Notes on Origin Flavor

-As you see, coffees from different countries and regions, typically have distinct taste profiles.
-African coffees are famous for being fruity, bright, acidic and complex.
-South American coffees, on the other hand, often feature darker, nutty, chocolatey, sweet and caramel notes.
+Coffees from different countries and regions typically have distinct taste profiles.
+African coffees are renowned for their fruity, bright, acidic, and complex characteristics.
+In contrast, South American coffees often exhibit darker, nutty, chocolatey, sweet, and caramel notes.

-For this reason, many baristas think that South American coffees generally suit the French press better than African coffees.
-Have some fun and experiment with different origins in your French press.
+Many baristas believe that South American coffees generally suit the French press better than African coffees, as recognized by the Specialty Coffee Association (SCA).
+Experiment with different origins in your French press to find your preference.

-If you are someone who likes to try new things, you should definitely try a lighter roast, against the general trend.
-You will love it.
-I only included here medium roasts.
-If you have a sensitive stomach though, stick to darker roasted beans, as they contain fewer chlorogenic acids, which can be irritants.
+If you enjoy trying new things, consider a lighter roast, which goes against the general trend.
+Specialty-grade beans scoring 80+ on the Coffee Quality Institute scale might be delightful.
+While I have only included medium roasts here, if you have a sensitive stomach, stick to darker roasted beans, as they contain fewer chlorogenic acids, which can be irritants.
 If your stomach is fine, try transitioning to light roasts.

-Take your time to discover how a coffee with caramel and sweet tones compares to a bean with earthy qualities.
-Lighter roasts carry more of the bean’s terroir into the cup.
+Take your time to explore how a coffee with caramel and sweet tones compares to a bean with earthy qualities.
+Lighter roasts carry more of the bean’s terroir into the cup, especially with specialty-grade beans scoring 80+ on the Coffee Quality Institute scale.

-If you go with a Brazilian coffee, look for a medium-dark roast, similar to a traditional espresso blend.
+If you opt for Brazilian coffee, look for a medium-dark roast, similar to a traditional espresso blend.
+This roast level enhances caramelization, a style the Specialty Coffee Association discusses in its roasting handbook.

 Colombian Coffee